-- Consistent with the recurring and nonrecurring cost categories for IP-based service providers approved by the MPSC. - The result of a competitively bid process as confirmed by supporting documentation.
+- Consistent with the recurring and nonrecurring cost categories for IP-based service providers approved by the MPSC. - For contracts entered into after the effective date of this bill, the result of a competitively bid process as confirmed by supporting documentation.